hum/planty/README.md

     - add [name]    # adds the streamer to the list
     - remove [name] # removes the streamer from the list
   - xkcd            # sends an xkdc comic
+  - snipe           # shows the last deleted message
+  - prune           # deletes (default=1) messages posted in the chat
 ```

 ### Setup configuration